TriPhoto

 • Visit and communicate with neighboring community colleges in the region

-• Proposals must be received and approved at least two weeks prior to the training
+• Application and subsequent approvals (if applicable) must be completed at least two weeks prior to activity

-• Requests for Out-of-State Travel must be received six weeks in advance to receive Chancellor’s Office approval
+• Requests for out-of-state travel must be received six weeks in advance of activity

-If your program did not have at least one meeting with quorum in the last academic year, you are not eligible to apply for funding
+• Advisory Committee meetings: if the program did not have at least one meeting with quorum in the last academic year (2024-25), program faculty and staff are not eligible to receive mini grant funds

-• A maximum of $2,000 is available per person, per academic year
+• Depending on availability of funds, a maximum of $2,000 is available per person, per academic year

-• Faculty may receive more than one mini-grant as long as the academic year total does not exceed $2,000
+• Individuals may receive more than one mini grant as long as the academic year total does not exceed $2,000

-Submit application materials electronically, with supervisor’s support of application and verification that the training is related to Career Education teaching assignments, to Rachel Smith rsmith@santarosa.edu.
+Submit application materials electronically, with supervisor’s statement of application support and verification that the training is related to Career Education teaching assignments, to Rachel Smith rsmith@santarosa.edu